 The second factor suppressing social engagement among Shin Buddhists lies, I contend, in the enormous influence of "Chapter Four" of the Tannishō.
 The chapter states that because of our limited compassion, we are unable to fully care for or save others as we wish.
 Thus, it directs us to say the Nembutsu in order to quickly attain Buddhahood in the next life.
-As Buddhas, we can then save others freely as we wish because of their unlimited compassion.
+As Buddhas, we can then save others freely as we wish because of the great compassion.
 In my view, this may be acceptable as a message on the spiritual level, but it can and has discouraged efforts on the ethical and social levels.
 It has often been understood to mean, in this life, we are to concentrate only on our personal spiritual salvation but to postpone any effort to care for others until we become Buddhas in the next life, at which time we will be able to save all beings as we desire out of true compassion as Buddhas.

-Fumihiko Sueki, Professor Emeritus of Tokyo University,25 takes strong issue with this message that this Tannishō chapter sends out.26 He fully advocates greater social action in efforts to show concern for others in this life, even if our abilities are limited.
-To do so, he draws on Shinran's teaching of the "phase of returning (gensð," which the Tannishō chapter also referred to.
-Sueki, however, does not see this phase of returning as the aspirants' post-death activity.
+Fumihiko Sueki, Professor Emeritus of Tokyo University,20 takes strong issue with the message that this Tannishō chapter sends out.21 He wholeheartedly advocates greater social action in efforts to show concern for others in this life, even if our abilities are limited.
+To do so, he draws on Shinran's teaching of the "phase of returning (gensō)," which the above Tannishō Chapter Four also referred to, when it talked about the aspirants helping others in their "phase of returning" after returning as Buddhas from the Pure Land.
+Sueki, however, does not see this phase of returning as the aspirants'

+post-death activity.
 Instead, he sees that when the aspirants in this life are socially engaged, they are already embraced within the workings of Amida's 'phase of returning.'
 In other words, the seekers' social engagement is inspired by the working of Boundless Compassion or Amida in the phase of returning, for they are, in some sense, assisting in and assisted by Amida's compassionate activities to benefit others in both the spiritual and social arenas.